yuansfer/yuansfer-mobile-sdk-android/README.md

     void onPaymentMethodResult(LocalPaymentResult localPaymentResult, String deviceData){}
 ````

-* The corresponding Braintree payment can be initiated by obtaining the customer token from the back-end server or using a constant merchant authorization code.
+* You can initiate credit card, Paypal, Venmo, and Google Pay payments by obtaining a customer token from the backend server.
 ````
 IBraintreePay pay = YSAppPay.getBraintreePay()